« back to lab.rolisoft.net

 Project summary

 An OTP is a password that is only valid once and for a short period of time.
-The most important shortcoming that is addressed by OTPs is that, in contrast to static passwords, they are not vulnerable to replay attacks; which means, if a one-time password was somehow captured by a 3rd party, he won't be able to login, since the password is not valid anymore.
+The most important shortcoming that is addressed by OTPs is that, in contrast to static passwords, they are not vulnerable to replay attacks; which means, if a one-time password was somehow captured by a 3rd party, they won't be able to login, since the password is not valid anymore.

 My solution